What It Is

 Special Considerations

-In Matias' (2019) study, the fact that the increase in new users posting is larger than the increase in rule-abiding by new users may paradoxically create a higher overall number of non-rule abiding posts (and therefore a higher workload for moderators).
+In the Matias (2019) study, the fact that the increase in new users posting is larger than the increase in rule-abiding by new users may paradoxically create a higher overall number of non-rule-abiding posts (and therefore a higher workload for moderators).